PsychNeuro/ed1/book/glossary.md

 #### serotonin
 is a +neuromodulator that modulates +arousal (wake vs. sleep) and mood, and is affected by +hallucinogenic drugs.
 Compared to +dopamine which can have rapid +phasic effects, serotonin is relatively longer and slower acting.

+#### socioeconomic status
+(SES) is a summary of the relative wealth, education, and occupational status associated with an individual.
+It has many effects on a wide range of psychological, neural and health variables, and must often be treated accordingly in a given study (e.g., by controlling for individual differences in SES).

 #### spike
 is a short-hand name for an +action-potential --- this is the electrical process that occurs when a +neuron gets sufficient +excitatory input to get over its firing +threshold to send a signal to other neurons.